How to Transfer Money Without a Bank Account

 How to get a prepaid money card

 Prepaid money cards can be purchased from banks, travel agents, post offices and currency exchange brokers.
 Setting up a prepaid money card is much easier than setting up a bank account.
 Usually, the process involves completing a short form with personal details like your name and home address.
-You may also need to show some form of identity like a passport or driving license to confirm your identity.
+You may also need to show some form of ID like a passport or driving license to confirm your identity.

-Be aware that there are fees for using prepaid money cards charged by prepaid money card company.
+Be aware that there are fees for using prepaid money cards charged by the prepaid money card company.
 This is usually a fee depending on how much money you have loaded onto the card, for example, 1% of the initial load amount.

 How to use a prepaid money card to transfer money